-Currently, there are NO mandatory vaccination requirements to gain entry into Brazil.
+Due to the global pandemic, mandatory vaccination requirements to gain entry into Brazil are changing weekly.

 Michael brings his wife and son to the jungle every Season, read how he prepares his family for this adventure.